 How long a knee sprain lasts depends on the type of knee sprain, the severity of your injury, your rehabilitation program and the types of sports you play.
 In general, milder Grade I and Grade II MCL or LCL sprains heal within 2 to 4 weeks, but other types of knee sprains may take 4 to 12 months.

-To help prevent sports-related knee injures, you can:
+To help prevent sports-related knee injuries, you can:

 If you have a Grade I or Grade II knee sprain, your doctor probably will recommend that you follow the RICE rule:

 - Ice the injured area to reduce swelling.

 - Compress the swelling with an elastic bandage.

 Your doctor may suggest that you wear a knee brace for a short period of time and that you take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin and others), to relieve pain and ease swelling.
 As your knee pain gradually goes away, your doctor will prescribe a rehabilitation program to strengthen the muscles around your knee.
 This program should help to stabilize your knee joint and prevent you from injuring it again.